Childcare in Chalets

 Ski schools get booked early, so if you require lessons for your children, we strongly recommend that you pre-book all ski lessons for any date.

-Children's clothes need to be warmer than adults’, ideally one-piece suits, however many of the childrens 2 pieces suits have braces on the pants and extra glove covers.
+Children's clothes need to be warmer than adults', ideally one-piece suits, however many of the children's 2 pieces suits have braces on the pants and extra glove covers.
 Mittens are warmer than gloves.
-Your children will almost certainly need two pairs, at least, because even if they don’t keep falling over, they’ll probably soak their mittens throwing snowballs!
+Your children will almost certainly need two pairs, at least, because even if they don't keep falling over, they'll probably soak their mittens throwing snowballs or worst lose one!

-All children should wear helmets and most ski schools will insist, these can be hired from the hire shops in both Meribel and La Tania.
-We would also recommend that children wear goggles with their helmets, it covers most of their faces and are strapped in on the back so do not fall off, as sunglasses do.
-Once they stop for lunch, they remove the helmet and goggles, and need a hat or cap and wraparound sunglasses that stay on.
-Children need easily applied sun block (you can ask the instructor to re-apply it) and lip salve with a sun screen.
-Clothes cannot be hired in Meribel or La Tania, but skis, boots and helmets are not a problem.
+All children wear helmets and all ski schools will insist, these can be hired from the hire shops.
+We would also recommend that children wear goggles with their helmets, it covers most of their faces and is strapped in on the back so do not fall off, as sunglasses do.
+Once they stop for lunch, they remove the helmet and goggles and need a hat or cap and wraparound sunglasses that stay on.
+Children need easily applied sun block (you can ask the instructor to re-apply it) and lip salve with a sunscreen.
+Clothes cannot be hired, but skis, boots and helmets are not a problem.

 Toddlers and babies don’t really gain much from being on a ski holiday themselves.
 Most of them never leave the chalet.
 Some nearly-three year-olds manage a little skiing, but normally it will involve being carried up the nursery slopes and released to schuss and crash!
 This can be very hard work for the parent.